sjsakib/sjsakib.github.io/_posts/2017-10-11-scraping-lightoj.markdown

 {"tags": ["Beginners Problems", "Number Theory"], "pid": "1045"}
 ....
 ```
 It has saved the codes along with other informations and also which problems have what tags.
 It's cool, no?
-But we can't upload this to github and show all our coolness.
+But we can't upload these to github and show all our coolness.
 They need to be saved in organized folders.
 We'll do so in the next part.